schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 </head>
 ```

-This concludes chapter two, but we are not done with the `link` element.
+This concludes chapter three, but we are not done with the `link` element.
 We still need to cover the integrity attribute, `type`, `referrerpolicy`, `imagesrcset`, and `imagesizes`.
-All of these will be covered in chapter three.
+All of these will be covered in chapter four.

 ## Related Reading